vpgiang0205/VGgameStore/README.md

 # VGgameStoreMVC_Only
-use xampp to connect and add sql file (csdldongho) with phpadmin
+use xampp to connect and add sql file